adonevarughese-design/cloud-file-sharing/README.md

 ### Frontend
 - HTML
 - CSS
+- Bootstrap
 - JavaScript

 ### Backend
+- Python
-- Python Flask
+- Flask
 - Flask-SQLAlchemy

-### DevOps & Cloud
+### Cloud and DevOps
 - AWS EC2
 - AWS S3
 - AWS CloudWatch
 - Docker
+- Nginx
 - Gunicorn
-- Nginx
 - GitHub Actions

 ---

+## Project Working

+The application is deployed on an AWS EC2 Ubuntu server.
+Nginx is used as a reverse proxy server, and Gunicorn is used to run the Flask application.
+Docker is used for containerization, and GitHub Actions is used for basic CI/CD automation.

+Uploaded files and database backups are stored in AWS S3 for backup purposes.
+CloudWatch is used to monitor the EC2 instance and CPU usage.

+---

-## Project Architecture
+## Architecture

 User Browser
 ↓
-Nginx Reverse Proxy
+Nginx
 ↓
 Docker Container
 ↓
-Gunicorn Server
+Gunicorn
 ↓
 Flask Application
 ↓
 SQLite Database

+Additional AWS Services:
+- Amazon S3 for backups
+- CloudWatch for monitoring

 ---

-## Deployment Steps

-1. Created AWS EC2 Ubuntu Instance
-2. Configured Security Groups
-3. Installed Python, Nginx, Docker
-4. Cloned GitHub Repository
-5. Configured Gunicorn Service
-6. Configured Nginx Reverse Proxy
-7. Built Docker Container
-8. Configured GitHub Actions CI/CD
-9. Integrated AWS S3 Backup
-10. Configured CloudWatch Monitoring

----

 ## Security Features

-- Password Hashing
+- Password hashing using Werkzeug
-- Session-Based Authentication
+- Session-based authentication
-- Secure File Handling
+- File type validation
-- Cloud Backup
-- Reverse Proxy Protection
+- Private S3 bucket configuration

 ---

-## Future Enhancements
+## Future Improvements

-- HTTPS/SSL Integration
+- HTTPS support
-- Multi-user Role Management
+- Better user role management
-- PostgreSQL/RDS Integration
+- PostgreSQL database
-- Automatic Deployment Pipeline
+- Automatic deployment improvements
-- File Encryption

 ---

 ## Author

 Adone Varughese
-BCA Final Year Project
+Internship Project